Dollar pares gains, still higher after strong consumer data

 The ECB "has said the options were open since October, and they haven't really delivered anything since then, and I think that's the key message," said Jens Nordvig, head of G10 FX strategy at Nomura Securities International.

-The U.S. dollar index, which measures the dollar against six major currencies, was last up just 0.01 percent.
+The U.S. dollar index .DXY, which measures the dollar against six major currencies, was last up just 0.01 percent.
 The euro was last down 0.09 percent against the dollar to trade at $1.3827, while the dollar was last up 0.04 percent against the yen to trade at 102.28.

 The dollar was last up 0.22 percent against the Swiss franc to trade at 0.8827 francs.